robertodepool/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-Project Title
-Table of Contents, if the README file is long
-A description of the project: what it does, the aim of the project, and what you learned Installation instructions
-Usage instructions
+## Usage Instructions
-File structure of the project
-License information
+The game is ready to be played by running the function play_hame with the argument word_list are what is run to play it.
+This piece of code is located on milestone_5.py

+If the player would like to change the list of words to be guessed, simply change the word_list on line 122.

+There are docstrings and explanations of the code throughout the code if you would like to better understand or modify the code.

-Phases of project detailed in milestones
+## Phases of project detailed in milestones
+This is a diary of the stages I had constructing this piece of code.

 In Milestone 1
 - We simply set up the Github, downloading the project to my local computer.